Logan Square tulips by Albert Lee, courtesy of Visit Philadelphia

 Hershey Gardens – Hershey

 Hershey Gardens, opened by Milton S. Hershey himself in 1937, has displayed colorful tulips each spring for more than 80 years.
 This spring season, the gardens will be home to more than 60 varieties of 27,000 tulips in a spectrum of colors.
-Last year, the tulips were planted by hue, creating a rainbow, ombre effect.
-Be sure to visit the gardens to see how the display was designed this year!
 Usually, though the weather may have a different plan, the tulips at Hershey Gardens peak in early May.

 Longwood Gardens – Kennett Square

 One of the best botanic gardens in the country, Longwood Gardens in Kennett Square is also one of the best places to see tulips in all their glory.
 In spring, Longwood’s Flower Garden Walk boasts 600 feet of seasonal blooms, including more than 150,000 tulips and other spring bulbs.
-Though peak bloom depends on the weather (and we’ve had some weird weather so far in 2024), the best tulip display is expected in mid-April.
-The botanic garden is also hosting a tulip-focused workshop on April 24 for adult participants to create their own tulip-forward floral designs.
+Though peak bloom depends on the weather (and we’ve had some weird weather so far in 2026), the best tulip display is expected in mid-April.
+The botanic garden is hosting tulip-forward programming throughout the month..

 Longwood Gardens Spring by Becca Mathias, courtesy of Visit Philadelphia.